 PRME Working Group on Gender Equality

 In March 2010, the UN Global Compact and UNIFEM (now part of UN Women) launched the Women’s Empowerment Principles (WEPs).
 The goal of WEPs is to “help the private sector focus on key elements integral to promoting gender equality in the workplace, marketplace and community.”
 In response to this new initiative, in January 2011 the PRME Secretariat hosted a Human Rights Webinar focused on the WEPs.
-The goal of the webinar was to consider the relevance of WEPs for the academic community and highlight the importance of embedding gender into business school curriculum around the world.
-During the webinar, participants expressed interest in the development of a PRME working group on gender equality (or inequality) in order to integrate the WEPs into the work of PRME.
+The goal of the webinar was to consider the relevance of the WEPs for the academic community, and highlight the importance of embedding gender into business school curriculum around the world.
+During the webinar, participants expressed interest in developing a PRME working group on gender equality (or inequality), in order to further integrate the WEPs into the work of PRME.
 Discussions were held following the webinar, and the PRME Working Group on Gender Equality was launched in October 2011.
-The First Webinar of the PRME Working Group on Gender Equality was held on Friday, 18 November 2011.
+The First Webinar of the PRME Working Group on Gender Equality was held on Friday, 18 November, 2011.

 The PRME Working Group on Gender Equality brings together academics and employers in order to provide support and resources for integrating gender issues and awareness into management education, business school curricula, and related research to facilitate respect and support for the WEPs and PRME.